nixworks/public/news/2011/08/17/README.md

 ##### South Korea
 ### [A lawyer claims that 25,000 South Koreans will be suing Apple Inc. in relation to alleged privacy breaches in relation to collection of iPhone location addresses. ](/news/2011/08/17/a-lawyer-claims-that-25-000-south-koreans-will-be-suing-apple-inc-in-relation-to-alleged-privacy-breaches-in-relation-to-collection-of-ipho.md)
-_Context: iPhone, Apple Inc., South Korea_
+_Context: iPhone, South Korea, Apple Inc._

 ##### Sexual assault
 ### [Three sexual assault cases are lodged against the Roman Catholic Archdiocese of Miami. ](/news/2011/08/17/three-sexual-assault-cases-are-lodged-against-the-roman-catholic-archdiocese-of-miami.md)
-_Context: sexual assault, Roman Catholic Archdiocese of Miami_
+_Context: Roman Catholic Archdiocese of Miami, sexual assault_

 ##### Toronto
 ### [A Toronto Imam is charged in relation to alleged sexual assaults and death threats committed against five victims over the course of three years. ](/news/2011/08/17/a-toronto-imam-is-charged-in-relation-to-alleged-sexual-assaults-and-death-threats-committed-against-five-victims-over-the-course-of-three-y.md)